 UCA’s third Carbon Management Plan was approved in 2016 and sets out plans to achieve a 37% reduction in absolute carbon emissions by 2019/20 compared to 2005 levels.

 UCA met this target three years early at the end of academic year 2016/17, reducing absolute annual carbon emissions (CO2e) from energy consumption by over 37% compared to its 2005 baseline.

-Improvements in energy efficiency have reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 64 kgCO2e/m2 in 2014/15.
+Improvements in energy efficiency have significantly reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 49 kgCO2e/m2 in 2017/18.

 Recycling schemes operate on all campuses and directly-managed student residences, and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
 In addition surplus used office furniture is donated to causes local to campuses.
-In 2017 nearly 200 items of office furniture have been donated to local charities in Farnham, including the Scouts, local residential care homes and a school.
+In 2017, nearly 200 items of office furniture were donated to local charities in Farnham, including the Scouts, local residential care homes and a school.